wp-plugins/woocommerce-incremental-product-quantities/readme.txt

 6. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

 == Upgrade Notice ==

+= 2.1.9 =
+* Fixing munged defaults for the sitewide rules that could cause it to fail if all fields weren't populated.

 = 2.1.8 =
 * Fixing an issue where rules category/tag rules wouldn't work if the site WP Site used a custom database prefix.